nim-lang/Nim/doc/backends.rst

 the compiler will assume certain types for the return value and parameters which will likely make your program crash at runtime.

+The name `NimMain` can be influenced via the `--nimMainPrefix:prefix` switch.
+Use `--nimMainPrefix:MyLib` and the function to call is named `MyLibNimMain`.

 Nim invocation example from C
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~